 How does the winter affect solar panels’ energy production?

 Solar panels do not perform identically in summer and winter.
 We’ve broken down the three main factors below.

 Contrary to popular belief, colder weather is actually better for solar panels’ efficiency than warmer weather – this is a slight benefit from the winter months.
 While this might seem counterintuitive, remember that only visible light matters for energy production; heat (infra-red light waves) does not interact with photovoltaic cells to make more energy.

-Unfortunately, any benefit from colder temperatures is outweighed by lower light levels.
+Unfortunately, any benefit from colder temperatures is outweighed by lower light levels and so they won’t work as well on a cloudy day.
 Three factors contribute to less light in winter:

 - A higher proportion of overcast days.

 - The sun is lower in the sky.